Slides 📊

 Forward Problems

-When a problem gives a value and asks for a related probability, we call it a forward problem.
+When a problem gives a value in the support and asks for a related probability, we call it a forward problem.
 The systematic approach is:

-Identify what probability you need to calculate in correct probability notation.
+Identify the desired probability in correct probability notation.
 Sketch the region on a normal PDF plot if needed.

 Round the z-score to two decimal places and look it up in the table.

-Write your conclusion in the context of the original problem.
+Write your conclusion in the context of the problem.

 Example💡: Systolic Blood Pressure